micheldrescher/cw-project-radar/docs/API/project/project_search.md

 [back](../api.md)

-# Filter projects by taxonomy terms
+# Search for projects using ful-text search

-Fetch the names of projects that match against a given set of taxonomy terms.
-This is used in the UI to filter for EC JRC taxonomy terms.
+Fetch the names of projects that match the given set of full-text search terms.

-**NOTE:**  Currently the taxonomy terms are all hardcoded - see common/datamodel/jrc-taxonomy for details.

 ## Request